althetinkerer/althetinkerer.github.io/_posts/2019-2-6-Hello-World.md

     graduating high school, so as the company grew I migrated toward telecom.
 I was asked to move over due to my analytical<br>
     skills and join a team of hybrid software developers/voice engineers.
 PRC was beginning to migrate from the Lucent PBX phone<br>
     system to VoIP on some accounts.
 The many roles, technologies, and companies I worked with was a great starter for my career<br>
-    To summarize here are my real-life work experiences so far:
+    To summarize here are my real-world work experiences:
   <ul>
     <li>Data Analysis with Excel</li>
     <li>VBA programming for Microsoft Office Products</li>